 Level of service for ramp operations is based on the density of the vehicles within the influence areas on the mainline created by the merging or diverging vehicles.
-The results of the freeway merge and diverge analyses under 2030 traffic conditions are summarized in Table 4-5 and also illustrated in Figures 4-1 and 4-2.
+The results of the freeway merge and diverge analyses under 2030 traffic conditions are summarized in Table 4-5 and also illustrated in Figures 4-1 and 4-2 included in Appendix A-2.